kaizhu256/node-jslint-lite/README.md

         && window === globalThis
         && typeof window.XMLHttpRequest === "function"
         && window.document
-        && typeof window.document.querySelectorAll === "function"
+        && typeof window.document.querySelector === "function"
     );
     // init function
     local.assertThrow = function (passed, message) {
     /*
-     * this function will throw the error <message> if <passed> is falsy */ var error;
+     * this function will throw err.<message> if <passed> is falsy */ var err;
         if (passed) {
             return;
         }
-        error = (
+        err = (
-            // ternary-condition
+            // ternary-operator
             (
                 message
                 && typeof message.message === "string"
                 && typeof message.stack === "string"
             )
-            // if message is an error-object, then leave it as is ? message
+            // if message is errObj, then leave as is ? message
             : new Error(
                 typeof message === "string"
-                // if message is a string, then leave it as is ? message
+                // if message is a string, then leave as is ? message
                 // else JSON.stringify message
                 : JSON.stringify(message, null, 4)
             )
         );
-        throw error;
+        throw err;
     };
     local.functionOrNop = function (fnc) {
     /*